 - The first Great Life is the purposeful one, where one makes an impact on the world.
 It is doing what is right and means contributing to the people around one, society at large and in some sense to global stability and development.
 Here we talk about being productive and working.
 Getting stuff done and making headway is for me part of the Good Life for the impact of one’s doings will improve things objectively and create a good world.

 - The second great life is about being rich in the broadest sense of the word.
 This includes material wealth of course but much more importantly being rich in experiences.
 Thus, overall filling one’s life here on earth with impressions, points of views, mindsets, worldviews.
-Within this sphere life is to a large extent about striving for exposure of a variety of emotions and diverse experiences.
+Within this sphere, life is to a large extent about striving for exposure of a variety of emotions and diverse experiences.
 This is to be achieved, for example, in living in different countries throughout one’s life and trying to experiment and see new things.
-As such, it is more than just a kind of hedonistic “seeking pleasure” – after all it is the Beautiful Life.
+As such, it is more than just a kind of hedonistic “seeking pleasure” – after all, it is the Beautiful Life.

 - And finally, there is the spiritual life or simply the sphere of personal-growth.
 Here one is seeking for the nature of the Self.
 Who am I?
 What is my nature?
-To me this sphere means meditation, reflection and contemplative practice.
-It means seeking for God, Awakening or the Nature of the Universe.
+To me, this sphere means meditation, reflection and contemplative practice.
+It means seeking God, Awakening or the Nature of the Universe.
 I have correlated this with the Platonic section of the true for it is about uncovering the nature of God or the nature of existence.

-At first it seemed as if those were completely different paths, separate from another and maybe even mutually exclusive.
+At first, it seemed as if those were completely different paths, separate from another and maybe even mutually exclusive.
 It is either you live the Good life – as a social entrepreneur maybe working virtually 24/7, you live the Beautiful life – as an adventurer and bon vivant or you live the True life – as a monk in the Himalayan mountains.

 However, the more I have been thinking about this model and trying to apply it to my own life, it seemed as if they could actually compliment each other in many ways.
-A commitment to live to the full in one area gives one perspective and maybe even the hunger for balance of the others.
+A commitment to live to the full in one area gives one perspective and maybe even the hunger for the balance of the others.